Open-Future-Foundation/DGA/chapter2.md

 (b) data held by public service broadcasters and their subsidiaries, and by other bodies or their subsidiaries for the fulfilment of a public service broadcasting remit;

-(c) data held by cultural establishments and protected by copyright or IPRs;
+(c) data held by cultural establishments and protected by intellectual property rights;

 (ca) data held by educational establishments;